Mohamed Ali Mosque & Albanian History in Egypt: The Full Guide

 Quick Facts

-EGP 450 (approx $9 USD) for adults, EGP 225 for students with valid ID.
-Covers Mohamed Ali Mosque, Gawhara Palace, Military Museum, and Carriage Museum.
-Sultan Hassan and al-Rifa'i mosques are separate at EGP 200 each.
+- EGP 450 per adult (approx $9 USD), EGP 225 for students with valid ID.
+Covers the full Citadel complex including Mohamed Ali Mosque, Al-Nasir Muhammad Mosque, and the Carriage Museum.

-Budget EGP 600 to 900 including entry, transport, and a simple lunch nearby.
-Mid-range EGP 1,500 to 2,000 if combining with Khan el-Khalili afternoon.
+- Budget EGP 600 to 900 including entry, transport, and lunch in Sayeda Zeinab.
+Mid-range EGP 1,500 to 2,500 with a licensed guide and restaurant meal.

 Quick Facts

-Cost range: Budget EGP 600 to 900 for the Citadel plus transport and a meal in the neighbourhood.
-Mid-range EGP 1,500 to 2,000 if you combine it with a Khan el-Khalili afternoon.
+Cost range: Budget EGP 600 to 900 for entry, transport, and a lunch in the Al-Azhar area.
+Mid-range EGP 1,500 to 2,500 if you add a guide and a proper meal in Islamic Cairo.

 ---